bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 }
 ```

-For completeness, the ``ServiceError`` is a simple Data Transfer Object:
+The ``ServiceError`` is a simple Data Transfer Object, which only has a message:

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.